vanHeemstraSystems/noteplan-n8n/README.md

 noteplan-n8n
 # NotePlan n8n

-Based on "Configuring the Webhook node to handle requests" from the book Rapid Product Development with n8n"" by Jason McFeetors & Tanay Pant
+Based on "Configuring the Webhook node to handle requests" from the book "Rapid Product Development with n8n" by Jason McFeetors & Tanay Pant

+Based on "Rapid Product Development with n8n" at https://github.com/PacktPublishing/Rapid-Product-Development-with-n8n

 Based on "Noteplan" at https://github.com/vanHeemstraSystems/noteplan